neurobin/docs/python/important-python-terms.md

 The scope for a variable or name is the region where it is accessible or visible.

-> Values don't have any scope, only names have
+> Values don't have any scope, only names have scopes

 A value can be referenced by a global or local variable alike, thus the term 'scope' does not make any sense for values.
 Only names can be global or local.